docker/docs/kitematic/minecraft-server.md

 ---
 description: Tutorial demonstrating the setup of a Minecraft server using Docker and Kitematic
-keywords:
-- docker, documentation, about, technology, kitematic, gui, minecraft,  tutorial
+keywords: docker, documentation, about, technology, kitematic, gui, minecraft, tutorial
-title: "Kitematic tutorial: Set up a Minecraft server"
+title: 'Kitematic tutorial: Set up a Minecraft server'
 ---

 This is a quick tutorial demonstrating how to set up a local Minecraft server